Eastside girls top Garrett in overtime

-GARRETT — Eastside’s Jaiden Baker made her only score of the game the biggest one, sinking a jumper from the right side of the lane, giving the visitors a 36-35 overtime win over county rival Garrett in a Northeast Corner Conference game Saturday.
+GARRETT — Eastside’s Jaiden Baker made her only score of the game count the biggest, sinking a jumper from the right side of the lane, giving the visitors a 36-35 overtime win over county rival Garrett in a Northeast Corner Conference game Saturday.

 The Blazers improved to 6-1 overall and 2-1 in the NECC.
 Garrett is 5-3 in all games and 1-2 in the NECC.